skfcz/OCXReader/README.md

 #### Linux

-In order to build shared libraries on non-Windows systems, vcpkg requires you to provide a custom triplet file in `-DVCPKG_TARGET_TRIPLET` configuration option.
+In order to build shared libraries on non-Windows systems, vcpkg requires you to provide a custom triplet file in `DVCPKG_TARGET_TRIPLET` configuration option.
 You can find community provided triplet files under `vcpkg/triplets/community` directory.

 ```shell